Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - Handle multiple operations for an event.

-### Lightweight Web Solution
+### Lightweight web solution

 #### New and changed features

 - Rendering engine
   - WebRTC has been added.
-- JS Engine (New ES Features)
+- JS engine (New ES Features)
   - Exponential operator has been added.
   - New built-in methods (related with Array, Object) have been added.
   - Rest parameter and spread operator for object have been added.
-- Performance and Memory Optimization
+- Performance and memory Optimization
   - Rendering Engine
     - Direct mode has been enabled on EvasGL.
     - CompositorGL has been fixed to enhance performance.
     - Multithreaded image decoding feature has been added.
     - OpenGL texture has been re-used to reduce the loading time.
-  - JS Engine
+  - JS engine
     - Frequently used case about apply operation has been optimized.
     - Source code compression has been updated to reduce large memory consumption in source code.